 - colour code items to make things clearer at a glance

-- have it in view for your husband to see ~ perhaps you won’t get the usual “so….did you DO ANYTHING AT ALL TODAY”?
+- and more importantly, have it in view for your husband to see (perhaps you won’t get the usual “so….did you DO ANYTHING AT ALL TODAY”)?

-- The weekends are free at the moment until the winter sporting season starts again!
+- The weekends are free at the moment until the winter sporting season starts up after the Easter holidays.

 So there you have it, all mothers are extremely busy; yet I am sure if we all sat down and did our own personal schedules, there just might be small space of free time somewhere.